Skip to main content

 Event Properties

-Every domain event has:
+Every domain event automatically has these properties:

 PropertyTypeDescription